 A phenomenal tolerance to high blood sugar

 Blood sugars may rise temporarily to around 500 in normal people due to severe pain or stress.
-My doctor told me that for his blood sugar to have been 800 and for him not to be comatose, he probably had had rising glucose levels for about 10 years before being diagnosed with diabetes!
+My doctor told me that with his high blood sugar, to have been 800 and for him not to be comatose, he probably had had rising glucose levels for about 10 years before being diagnosed with diabetes!

 Well, 10 years before was about when the problems worsened.
 We had been living in New Orleans then for about 4 years into our marriage.
-He had been drinking 2 two liter bottles of sugary soft drinks/day because the water tasted bad.
-I also found out later he had a close family member with diabetes.
+He drank 2 two liter bottles of sugary soft drinks/day because the water tasted bad.

-High blood sugars cause many kinds of poor mental behavior by making the blood thicker, thus slowing the flow of blood.
+Long term high blood sugars can cause many kinds of problems, including poor mental behavior by making the blood thicker, thus slowing the circulation of blood.
 He tried at first to adhere to the diabetic diet but soon he was eating like he always had.

-Poorly controlled diabetes caused him to have severe needle like pains in his feet, high blood pressure, diabetic retinopathy which slowed and made his reading more difficult, even after the laser surgery in both eyes.
+Poorly controlled diabetes caused him to have severe needle like pains in his feet (diabetic neuropathy), high blood pressure, diabetic retinopathy which slowed and made his reading more difficult, even after the laser surgery in both eyes.
 He also had calf cramps and sleep apnea.

 My vision became clearer

-Now in retrospect I see that from the beginning he was OCD about a lot of things and it worsened over the years.
-Issues with his father had caused emotional pain.
+Now in retrospect I see that from the beginning he was Obsessive Compulsive about a lot of things and it worsened over the years.
+Issues with his father, from what he told me, had caused emotional pain.

 I am not excusing all of his behaviors because of toxic levels of glucose or possibly PTSD.
-I only want to understand why things progressed as they did.
-But I did not deserve the ways he treated me!
+I only want to understand the “why” of the changes.
+But I did not deserve any abuse!
 No matter what the cause he had no right to treat me the way he did.
 But at last I understood why.

 More physical problems

-Another factor we discovered after the MRI for his major stroke was that he had had mini strokes before the big one that caused changes in the white matter in his brain which is involved with Alzheimer’s.
+Another factor we discovered after the MRI for his major stroke was that he had had old mini strokes before the big one that showed up in the frontal lobes of his brain, which affected his personality and behavior.

 After all of these discoveries and really even long before his death I knew something was wrong.
-I tried to understand why he behaved like he did.
+I always tried to understand why he behaved like he did.
+Being a nurse I tried to be patient.
+Later I found great peace and understanding from this new knowledge.

-I found peace from that knowledge.
-I feel that I lost my husband a little at a time over the years.
-The changes were so insidious and gradual that I just adapted to each one as it arose at great personal cost.
-Some abusive spouses may or may not have physical problems.
-What matters is He had no right to treat me abusively.
+What matters is he had no right to treat me abusively.
 I needed to learn to love and respect myself so I could stand my ground about his behavior.
 But again, none of this was my fault!

 He was not evil

 There were plenty of times that he was fun to be with.
-There were plenty of times he thanked me for helping him through school and supporting him emotionally and financially.
-He even dedicated his dissertation to me.
+There were plenty of times he thanked me for helping him through school and supporting him emotionally and financially, and dedicated his dissertation to me.
 He truly appreciated how I cared for him through each of the physical disasters he lived through.
 He asked my forgiveness on his deathbed too and told me he loved me.